axtimhaus/dissertation/README.md

-Python dependencies of this repository are maintained with `hatch`.
+Python dependencies of this repository are maintained with [`uv`](https://docs.astral.sh/uv/).

 The primary virtual environment is created in the `.venv` directory using

-    hatch env create
+    uv sync

 To build the entire project execute

-    hatch run build

-Or from with the virtual environment created by `hatch`

-    pytask build
+    uv run pytask

 Additional software, that must be present in the system includes:
 - LaTeX (any current distribution)